 The Sanskrit word Surya means ‘Sun’, and the word Namaskara means ‘Salutation’ or ‘Worship’.
 Therefore, this practice is known as ‘Salutation to the Sun’.
 It loosens up all the joints, flexes all the muscles of the body, massages the internal organs, activates the respiratory and circulatory systems as well as helps to tone all the other systems of the body.

 Pranayama is a technique through which the quantity of prana (life-force) in the body is activated to a higher frequency.
 By practising pranayama, a certain amount of heat or creative force is generated throughout the entire body, influencing the existing quantum of prana.

 Mudra is translated as ‘gesture’ or ‘attitude’.
 They are a combination of subtle physical movements which alter mood, attitude and perception, and which deepen awareness and concentration.
 Mudras are higher practices which lead to an awakening of the pranas, chakras and kundalini, and which can bestow psychic powers on the advanced practitioners.

 The Sanskrit word bandha means to ‘hold’, ‘tighten’ or ‘lock’.
 The bandhas aim to lock the pranas in particular areas and redirect their flow for the spiritual awakening.

-We have incorporated important mediation techniques which have been extracted from tantra with the aim to direct the awareness into the domains of the mind in order to remove the impressions and make the mind ready to experience the state of mindfulness and one pointedness.
+We have incorporated important meditation techniques which have been extracted from tantra with the aim to direct the awareness into the domains of the mind in order to remove the impressions and make the mind ready to experience the state of mindfulness and one-pointedness.